fsmiddleton/ACM_Results_ExcessEnthalpy/README.md

 * BAC = error metrics for each BAC group including the SMSE, wSMSE, AARD, and wAARD
 * Func = error metrics for each combination of functional groups including the SMSE, wSMSE, AARD, and wAARD
 * MixturesInterest = predictions for the mixtures of interest found in a set of results
 * Mixtures = predictions of all mixtures that were observed in the array.
 LOOCV results

+The BAC and Func figures also differentiate into the 4 different recorded error metrics:
+* SMSE
+* wSMSE
+* AARD
+* wAARD

+And the Mixtures figures have a number following them.

+Examples of these names include:
+* 293.15K-mix-6-Parity
+* 293.15K-mix-6-BAC-AARD
+* 293.15K-mix-6-Mixtures0